Career options for Mathematical Science researchers

 - To find out more about academic career pathways in Mathematics, see the career options page and talk to academics in your department.

-- See the Prospects.ac.uk, particularly the Options with Mathematics page.
+- See Prospects.ac.uk, particularly the Options with Mathematics page.

-- The Institute of Mathematics and its Applications has a careers section with career profiles showing how maths can be used in a wide variety of sectors and industries.
+- Maths Careers is the careers site for the Institute of Mathematics and its Applications (IMA).
+It has career profiles showing how maths can be used in a wide variety of sectors and industries.
 They also produce a guide about how mathematical skills are used in the labour market.

 - Plus maths has career profiles of and interviews with people, some of whom have PhDs, who have used mathematics in a variety of settings.

 - The Society for Industrial and Applied Mathematics (SIAM) has a survey of the destinations of maths PhD graduates in the U.S., as well as case studies of how maths is used in various sectors.

 - If you are interested in operational research, check out this description and profile provided by the University of Kent Careers Service.